Bharatkgupta/low-level-design-practice/snake-and-ladder-game/README.md

 1. Clone the repository using `git clone https://github.com/your-username/snake-and-ladder-game.git`
 2. Navigate to the project directory using `cd snake-and-ladder-game`
-3. Compile the code using `javac src/-.java`
+3. Compile the code using `javac -d bin src/models/*.java src/services/*.java src/*.java`
-4. Run the game using `java src/App.java`
+4. Run the game using `java -cp bin App`

 ## Folder Structure